Renewing your Lease

 This will vary based on the lease contract you agreed to, but in each and every lease contract between owner and tenant, there is a period of time where you must give notice as to whether or not you want to renew your lease.
 This can be 60 days, 30 days, 6 months, 9 months.
 It all depends on what is in your lease contract, so for starters: READ YOUR CONTRACT!

 As a property management company, we email our tenants about lease renewal.
 We then send them a follow up text to make sure they received it.
-This eliminates any possibility of the tenant complaining that they didn't know about a lease renewal.
+According to these Long Beach property managers this eliminates any possibility of the tenant complaining that they didn't know about a lease renewal.
 Our email is generally a template that looks like this:

 Hi (Insert Tenant Name),